Baltimore Women’s March - JANUARY 19, 2019

-All elderly or people with disabilities are welcome to meet and march at the front of the march immediately behind the banner which will be immediately behind the stage on Holliday.
+All elderly or people with disabilities are welcome to meet and march at the front of the march immediately behind the banner.
 There will volunteers at the front of the march to provide assistance and you are welcome to bring a friend with you.

-- For medical assistance, please go to a volunteer, the information table or the police or Sherriff and assistance will be called.
+For medical assistance, please go to a volunteer, the information table or the police or Sheriff and assistance will be called.

-- There will be a First Aid kit at the information desk, and there are two medical volunteers available for emergencies.
+There will be a First Aid kit at the information desk, and there are medical volunteers available for emergencies.